seL4/microkit/docs/manual.md

 When the `main` function returns the process is destroyed.

 By comparison a protection domain has up to four entry points:

 * `init`, `notified` which are required.
 * `protected` which is optional.
 *  `fault` which is required if the PD has children.

 When a Microkit system is booted, all PDs in the system execute the `init` entry point.

+A PD will not execute any other entry point until `init` has finished.

+If a PD is currently executing an entry point, it will not execute any other entry point until the current entry point has finished.

 The `notified` entry point will be invoked whenever the protection domain receives a *notification* on a *channel*.
 The `protected` entry point is invoked when a PD's *protected procedure* is called by another PD.